 Horse Springs Campground is in the San Bernardino National Forest, about 12 miles north of Fawnskin and Big Bear Lake.
 Despite its name, it is not a horse camp.
 The small, remote campground is composed of 11 sites, all first come, first served.
 The campground has no potable water.
-Campsites are set in a forest of scattered Ponderosa pines.
+Campsites are set in a cluster of juniper and pine trees in a high desert environment.
+OHV routes are nearby.

 Visit Coxey Meadow.
 Take advantage of nearby OHV routes in the Juniper Flats area.
 Drive to Big Bear Lake for great fishing and boating along with interpretive programs.